What is an air traffic controller?

 How many people make it through the training?

-The process of becoming an air traffic controller is difficult and requires a lot of training and exams.
+The process is difficult and requires a lot of training and exams.
 About 70% of applicants do not make it through the system to the end.
 The job requires a lot of calm concentration, and many people cannot do that.
 It’s a zero-margin job, so they only take the strongest candidates.